ykitaguchi77/chatGPT/README.md

 # chatGPT

-## This is an example how to write a scientific article using chatGPT.
+## This is an example to deal with chatGPT.